mike99mac/zlma/README.md

 **zlma block diagram**

 ## Set up SSH access
-Key-based authentication, or *Passwordless* SSH access is needed for one user from the mariacmdb server to all systems that will be managed.
+Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.
-``mariacmdb`` commands must be run by that user and they must have ``sudo`` access.
+``zlma`` commands must be run by that user and they must have ``sudo`` access.

 Following is an example of a script that SSH's to each managed server and runs the ``hostname`` command: